What counts as self-employed for mortgage purposes?

 Do self-employed borrowers need a bigger deposit?

 Not necessarily.
-Self-employed applicants can access the same deposit levels as employed borrowers — from 5% upwards with many lenders.
+Self-employed applicants can access the same deposit levels as employed borrowers — from 5% upwards with many lenders, including 95% LTV mortgages.
 The key difference is that your income evidence needs to be watertight.

 That said, a larger deposit does help if your income fluctuates or you have fewer years of accounts.
-A 10–15% deposit gives you access to more lenders and better rates than 5%, and at 25% you’ll unlock the most competitive products in the market.
+A 10–15% deposit gives you access to more lenders and better rates than 5%, and at 25% you’ll unlock the most competitive products in the market — see how the bands compare with the LTV calculator.

 Common challenges and how to overcome them